smarthomeNG/plugins/gpio/README.md

 #   mode = BOARD
 </pre>

-Attributes:
+### Attributes:
-cycle: Integer.
+* `cycle`: Integer.
 Defines the time in seconds until the next evaluation of the GPIO pins.
 If not set, default value is 0. cycle = 0 means that the pins are constantly read and written.
-mode: Define the GPIO PIN Mode that you use to declare the pin numbers.
-If not set, default is BOARD Possible modes: BOARD or BCM.
+* `mode`: Define the GPIO PIN Mode that you use to declare the pin numbers.
+If not set, default is BOARD

+Possible modes: BOARD or BCM.
 More information can be found here: http://raspberrypi.stackexchange.com/questions/12966/what-is-the-difference-between-board-and-bcm-for-gpio-pin-numbering